 The April/May and October/November evidence comes with a margin of error, but the DAAG data is robust.
 It is now clear that between 16,000 and 18,000 New Zealanders landed on Gallipoli during 1915.
 Twice as many New Zealand families as previously thought have a direct link to the Dardanelles.
 These findings give Gallipoli an even more secure place in our national mythology.

-For more information about the new research see New research dramatically increases the numbers of New Zealand soldiers at Gallipoli, or find out how to research your connection to Gallipoli with Researching New Zealand soldiers on NZHistory.
+Find out how to research your connection to Gallipoli with Researching New Zealand soldiers on NZHistory.